Harris focuses Asia trip on security, adds tour to Korea DMZ

 Associated Press

-TOKYO (AP) — In meeting after meeting with Asian leaders Tuesday, Vice President Kamala Harris emphasized the U.S. commitment to regional security, and the White House disclosed that she would visit the Demilitarized Zone between the Koreas.
+TOKYO (AP) — In meeting after meeting with Asian leaders Tuesday, Vice President Kamala Harris emphasized the U.S. commitment to regional security and the White House disclosed that she would visit the Demilitarized Zone dividing the rival Koreas.

 An official said Harris would tour the border area between South and North Korea on Thursday, at the end of her trip to Asia.
 The visit comes amid persistent concerns about North Korea’s missile and nuclear programs.